 Not true, there are a significant number of orcas in the wild that die before reaching sexual maturity.
 Moreover, when one analyzes the ages of about 350 wild orcas off the coast of Washington State it can be seen that less than 1% of the species exceed 60 years.
 Estimates of killer whale longevity made thirty years ago have been recently updated [9] and the result is that the life expectancy of a wild killer whale is around 30 years for males and 45 for females.
-Despite there have been killer whales under human care for less than 50 years (professionally managed) some individuals like Lolita or Corky are already reaching their 50s.
+Despite there have been killer whales under human care for less than 50 years (professionally managed) some individuals like Lolita lived until the age of 53 and others, like Corky II are already over 50 years old.